morganjohanna/morganjohanna/README.md

 - Getting practical experience with SQL
 - Practicing Tableau, learning PowerBI

-My course is over in mid-May 2023 and I'd like to move into a data role as soon as possible after that, most likely as a Data Analyst, Junior Data Scientist, or Business Intelligence Analyst.
-I'll post some of the projects and challenges I've been working on here so you can get an idea of my technical competencies.
+My course is over in mid-May 2023 and I'd like to move into a data role as soon as possible after that, ideally something with a strong Data Engineering component.
+When I have a chance (possible not until mid-May) I'll post some of the projects and challenges I've been working on here so you can get an idea of my technical competencies.

 Fun facts about me!
 - I used to be an osteoarchaeologist, aka official grave robber 🤠